K021/interlinear_bible/README.md

 # Crawler for Online Interlinear Bible
-Crawl Interlinear Bible from https://www.scripture4all.org/ Both Hebrew Interlinear Bible and Greek Interlinear Bible
+a Crawler for Interlinear Bible from https://www.scripture4all.org/ Both Hebrew Interlinear Bible and Greek Interlinear Bible

 ## requirements